 Our research found that a quarter (25%) of price-conscious consumers would be enticed into a physical store by the promise of a perceived bargain.
 Whether a door buster sale or money-off coupon, the promise of a price reduction is the primary motivator for a trip to the store.

 Price reductions, coupons, and rewards will all hit a retailer’s profit margin, so why should brands bother spending money to attract customers?
 The reason is that almost one-quarter (22%) of respondents admitted that they spend up to 20% more than they intended to when they go in-store, according to our research.
 This represents an additional $901 on the Bureau of Labor Statistics average yearly apparel spend of $1,803.

 By mapping online behaviors with location movement data, brands can identify which consumers are in product discovery mode, target them with a back to school deal to influence their decision to come in-store, and reap up to 50% more in revenue.

 Creating an in-store experience

 Once customers are in store, brands need to merchandise the store with an eye for product discovery.
 Stores need to act primarily as a touchpoint for consumers to discover products, rather than show bulk inventory on shelves.
 This means stores should be creating compelling displays and end caps that showcase the products.
 Additionally, testing out product functionality must be seamless for browsers to pique their interest.

-By using location insights to understand parents (and their children), brands can help influence their journey through the back to school season.
+By using location insights to understand parents, brands can help influence their journey through the back to school season.
 With a huge amount of revenue at stake, it’s vital for retailers to use precision strategies– targeting and good deals– to lure shoppers in store and drive incremental sales.